chloe-gilligan/Nucella_2025/protocols/20250610_AFDW_protocol.md

 3) Freeze snails individually at -20ºC with measurements recorded in spreadsheet

-4) When ready, thaw snails and rinse 5 times with deionized water
+4) When ready, thaw snails and rinse 5 times with deionized water (rinsing is very difficult with the newly emerged snails so can dip in DI in and out 5 times using very sensitive forceps)

 5) Dry snails in drying oven (60ºC) for 5 days